 New Toyota Mirai Concept hydrogen car revealed

-A new Toyota Mirai Concept will be unveiled at the Tokyo Motor Show on 24 October, previewing a sleek new exterior design and advanced hydrogen fuel-cell technology that's set to spawn a production model late in 2020.
+A new Toyota Mirai Concept has been unveiled at the Tokyo Motor Show, previewing a sleek new exterior design and advanced hydrogen fuel-cell technology that's set to spawn a production model late in 2020.

 As the concept is based on the company’s Toyota New Generation Architecture (TNGA) platform, smoother acceleration, better handling and increased passenger comfort are also promised.